Radio-Tartaglia Syndrome: A Rare Cause of Delay in Neurodevelopment – A Case Report

 Abstract

-Case Report: A 3 year old pediatric male patient from Venezuela is referred to genetic counseling due to neurodevelopmental delay, microcephaly and dysmorphisms.
+Case Report: A 3-year-old pediatric male patient from Venezuela is referred to genetic counseling due to neurodevelopmental delay, microcephaly and dysmorphisms.
 The initial diagnostic impression consisted of Williams syndrome.
-Further studies revealed mild supravalvular stenosis, but no important changes in brain imaging nor laboratory analysis.
-The patient’s diagnosis was later replaced for RATARS after a complete exome sequencing revealed heterozygous SPEN pathogenic genes.
+Further studies revealed mild supravalvular stenosis, but no important changes in brain imaging or laboratory analysis.
+The patient’s diagnosis was later replaced with RATARS after a complete exome sequencing revealed heterozygous SPEN pathogenic genes.

 Conclusion: The diagnostic process of RATARS must become a pillar of further investigation given its uncertainty when clinically diagnosed hence the necessity of a clear confirmation through exome sequencing.
 This case report highlights the importance of genetic testing in patients with neurodevelopmental delay due to a possible but uncommon correlation with rare diseases such as RATARS.